paulsump/song_desk/README.md

 - song tempo - would want save? - perhaps do in separate file.
 - piano octave 0 & 7 is missing some letters
-- bass octave 3 is missing some letters